ITfoxtec/FoxIDs/docs/parties.md

 OpenID Connect, OAuth 2.0, JWT and JWT claims are first class citizens in Foxids.
 Internally claims are always represented as JWT claims and request / response properties are described with OAuth 2.0 and OpenID Connect attributes.

 Foxids converts between standards where attributes are converted to the same internal representation using JWT claims and OAuth 2.0 / OpenID Connect attributes.
-Therefor, SAML 2.0 claims is internally converted to JWT claims between up-party and application registration.
+Therefor, SAML 2.0 claims is internally converted to JWT claims between authentication method and application registration.